raywritescode/raywritescode.github.io/posts/weekly-review/_posts/2015-12-06-weekly-review.md

     * *Study Log* is the most active page on this site.
 It shows the progress of my coding studies and the time invested for each study session.

 * Coding and coding-related plans for this coming week:
-    * Review Chapter 8 of *C Programming: A Modern Approach, Second Edition.*
+    * Review Chapter 8 - Arrays of *C Programming: A Modern Approach, Second Edition.*
     * Install the 8GB memory kit and the 256GB SSD upgrades in the MacBook Pro.